uktrade/tamato/docs/adr/0006-use-django-polymorphic.md

-# 4. Use Django Polymorphic for Multi-Table Inheritance
+# 6. Use Django Polymorphic for Multi-Table Inheritance

 Date: 2020-06-12

 ## Status

-Proposed
+Approved

 ## Context